August Planting: Fruit and vegetables to grow in August

 What vegetables to plant in August

-Can I even plant vegetables in August?
+Can vegetables be planted in August?

 It's still not too late in the year to plant vegetables especially with quick growing crops as the temperature during this period are often perfect for seed germination.